vtex-apps/glovo-integration/docs/README.md

      --header 'VtexIdClientAutCookie: {authToken} \
 ```

-_The response has a property called `lastUpdated` that shows you the last date in which the the record was generated._
+_The response has a property called `lastUpdated` that shows you the last date at which the record was generated._